CONTACT INFORMATION

 - access of complete pertinent documents during the visit.

-- The City Government through SSDD-ECCD shall organize and deputize one to three Evaluators depending on the size of the CDC/LC.
+- The City Government, through SSDD-ECCD shall organize and deputize one to three Evaluators depending on the size of the CDC/LC.
 These Evaluators are representatives from the Offices of the Provincial Social Welfare and Development or Provincial ECCD, City/Municipal Social Welfare and Development or City/Municipal ECCD Office, and Administrator/Director/Principal of a private CDC/LC.
 (Optional).

 - The Evaluators have undergone training and received a Certificate of Proficiency for the External Assessment of CDCs/LCs from the ECCD Council.